bibanon/bibanon/Stories/American-Dream.md

 For the last 11 years, he had shown up for work.
 Nobody ever hassles him, nobody ever asks him for anything, sometimes he just doesn't show up and nobody questions it, he gets paid every month, gets a statutory annual pay rise and that's it.
 He's been filling his time writing books for the past 8 years on this that and the other, and that is literally what he does every day.
 As the physical office he's in also has a high staff turnover, there's no time to make relationships or for anyone to even really acknowledge him.

 Of course, he was slightly inebriated at that point.
-I just thought he was plain outright nuts permenantly resident in psychos-ville.
+I just thought he was plain outright nuts permanently resident in psychos-ville.
 I didn't believe a word of it.
 It's too hollywood to be true!

 That was until the Monday morning, we had to check.
 Sure enough, HR systems showed his dept had indeed been nuked mere days after he was recruited and his active manager on the HR system had indeed long since left the business.
 Everything we did to verify his story checked out.
 We even performed a few random drop-ins and, sure enough, there he is with Word opened and he's tapping out page 370 for a novel.
 He never seems to do anything.
 Of course, he's back to being nervous again as he let his guard down while drunk and told someone.
 Even his wife at the time seemed to corroborate his tale.